 The latter part of his description is dedicated to the saga of the scout John Slover.
 He was a scout on the ill-fated Crawford expeditions and was one of six Americans captured by the Indians.
 He narrowly escaped being burned at the stake and Renick relates the story as follows:

 The day was appointed for the consummation of the horrid deed, and its morning dawned without any unpropitious appearances to mark the anticipated enjoyments of the natives collected from the neighboring towns to witness the scene.
 At the appointed time, Slover was led forth, stripped naked, tied to the fatal stake and the fire kindled around him.
 Just as his tormentors were about to commence the torture, it seemed that the Great Spirit looked down, and said, "No ! this horrid deed shall not be done !"
 Immediately the heavens were overcast ; the forked lightnings in all directions, flew ; in mighty peals, the thunder rolled, and seemed to shake the earth to its centre ; the rain, in copious torrents, fell, and quenched the threatening flames, before they had done the victim injury--continuing to a late hour.
 The natives stood dumb-founded--somewhat fearing that the Great Spirit was not pleased with what they were about to do.

 Renick continues telling the story of how Slover escaped, ending with:

-The map is extremely rare.
-OCLC locates examples in the Wisconsin Historical Society and the Library of Congress.
-We handled an example of the map in 2016.
+The map and narrative are extremely rare.
+OCLC locates the examples in the Wisconsin Historical Society and the Library of Congress.
+We find no other examples of the map in auction and dealer catalog records.